Linux 软件免费装

 详情介绍:

 https://youtu.be/8Wbr0ReLpok Royal MCP is a security-first Model Context Protocol (MCP) server for WordPress.
 It gives AI platforms like Claude, ChatGPT, and Google Gemini structured access to your WordPress content — with authentication, rate limiting, and audit logging that most MCP implementations skip entirely.
-According to recent security research, 41% of public MCP servers have no authentication and respond to tool calls without any credentials.
+First-time setup walkthrough (with videos): royalplugins.com/support/royal-mcp/connecting-to-claude/ According to recent security research, 41% of public MCP servers have no authentication and respond to tool calls without any credentials.
 Royal MCP takes the opposite approach: every MCP session requires an API key, every request is rate-limited, and every interaction is logged.
 Why Security Matters for MCP MCP gives AI agents the ability to read, create, update, and delete your WordPress content.
 Without proper authentication, anyone who discovers your MCP endpoint can: Royal MCP prevents all of this with API key authentication on session initialization, timing-safe key comparison, per-IP rate limiting (60 requests/minute), and a full activity log of every MCP interaction.
-67 Core Tools + 49 Integration Tools WordPress Core (67 tools): Plugin Integrations (Conditional) Royal MCP automatically detects compatible plugins and adds specialized MCP tools.
+67 Core Tools + 59 Integration Tools WordPress Core (67 tools): Plugin Integrations (Conditional) Royal MCP automatically detects compatible plugins and adds specialized MCP tools.
 No configuration needed — if the plugin is active, the tools appear.
-WooCommerce Integration (26 tools): When WooCommerce is active, AI agents can manage your store end-to-end: GuardPress Integration (7 tools): When GuardPress is active, AI agents can monitor your site security: SiteVault Integration (6 tools): When SiteVault is active, AI agents can manage your backups: ForgeCache Integration (3 tools): When ForgeCache is active, AI agents can manage your page cache: Royal Ledger Integration (4 tools): When Royal Ledger is active, AI agents can review your software costs and license data: Royal Links Integration (3 tools): When Royal Links is active, AI agents can manage your branded short links: Royal MCP and the WordPress Core Abilities API WordPress 6.9 shipped the Abilities API in November 2025 — a primitive that lets plugins register typed capabilities AI agents can call.
+WooCommerce Integration (26 tools): When WooCommerce is active, AI agents can manage your store end-to-end: GuardPress Integration (7 tools): When GuardPress is active, AI agents can monitor your site security: SiteVault Integration (6 tools): When SiteVault is active, AI agents can manage your backups: ForgeCache Integration (3 tools): When ForgeCache is active, AI agents can manage your page cache: Royal Ledger Integration (4 tools): When Royal Ledger is active, AI agents can review your software costs and license data: Royal Links Integration (3 tools): When Royal Links is active, AI agents can manage your branded short links: Advanced Custom Fields Integration (4 tools): When ACF (free or Pro) is active, AI agents can read and write ACF fields with the field-type-aware formatting the ACF UI uses — instead of the raw serialized values WordPress meta returns: Elementor Integration (6 tools): When Elementor (free or Pro) is active, AI agents can clone and customize existing Elementor pages without trying to generate page-builder JSON from scratch: Royal MCP and the WordPress Core Abilities API WordPress 6.9 shipped the Abilities API in November 2025 — a primitive that lets plugins register typed capabilities AI agents can call.
 Core ships three default abilities (site info, user info, environment info) and the wordpress/mcp-adapter package bridges abilities to the MCP protocol.
 Royal MCP is a complete, production-ready MCP server that predates the official adapter.
 It runs the full Streamable HTTP transport, enforces API key authentication on every request, ships OAuth 2.0 for Claude Desktop's native connector flow, rate-limits per-IP, redacts sensitive data, and logs every interaction.
-Out of the box it includes 67 tools for WordPress core operations plus 49 integration tools that auto-load when WooCommerce, GuardPress, SiteVault, ForgeCache, Royal Ledger, or Royal Links is active.
+Out of the box it includes 67 tools for WordPress core operations plus 59 integration tools that auto-load when WooCommerce, GuardPress, SiteVault, ForgeCache, Royal Ledger, Royal Links, Elementor, or Advanced Custom Fields (ACF) is active.
 Supported AI Platforms Compatible Clients & Frameworks Royal MCP works with any MCP-compliant client, IDE, or AI agent framework — no per-tool configuration required: MCP Spec Compliance Royal MCP implements the MCP 2025-11-25 Streamable HTTP transport specification:

 安装: